suyash248/ansible-role-zookeeper/README.md

 #### Settings/Variables

-Following variables can be overwritten by passing `extra-vars` option, or in a template created using *ansible tower*
+Following variables can be overwritten by passing `extra-vars` option, or by modifying `defaults/main.yml`, or in a template created using *ansible tower*.

 ```yaml
 ---